LUTZ BUSINESS INSIGHTS

 If you do happen to leave a voicemail, send another email to your main point of contact at the company.
 Mention that you called to check on your application status and briefly wish them well.
 This kind of persistence isn’t annoying; it’s strategic.
 Recruiters and HR reps know the difference.

 So maybe you don’t get the position.
 What can you do now?
 It’s always good to let the interviewer know that you appreciate their time and consideration.
 It’s also a great idea to ask them to keep you in mind for other roles down the road.
 You never know what might happen.
 Keep in touch with a quarterly email or let them know when you do land a job.
 Right now, all you’re doing is building valuable social capital in your industry, and networking is a skill that any recruiter can appreciate.

 Hopefully, these tips will help you increase the odds of landing your dream job.
 If you’re currently seeking a job or have more questions, please contact us to get in touch with a recruiter today.
 You can also visit our career page to see all the current opportunities we have available.

 ABOUT THE AUTHOR

-Jessica Howes is a Talent Sourcer with over two years of recruiting experience.
+Jessica Lage is a Talent Sourcer with over two years of recruiting experience.
 She is responsible for interviewing and placing candidates for Lutz Talent clients.
-Howes focuses on recruiting for the accounting, finance, office administrative and human resource industries.
+Lage focuses on recruiting for the accounting, finance, office administrative and human resource industries.